lifeomic/csv-to-json/accepted_transformations.md

 # Accepted Transformations

+Note that the order for transform types is file transformations then column transformations and finally JSON structure transformations.
+Within each transform list, transformations of the same category are performed in the order they are listed in the mapping file.

 ## File Transformations

 These transformations apply to the entire supplied .csv file and occur before any other transformations.